joegit111/qbo-attachment-migration-demo/README.md

 - No infrastructure-as-code, containerization, or deployment scripts.
 - No orchestrator configuration (Airflow DAGs, Prefect flows, and so on).

-Those are left out on purpose so the focus stays on the data-engineering core: mapping, ID normalization, idempotent updates, and logging.
-In a real org, those concerns would be layered on top of this skeleton.
+These pieces are omitted on purpose so the focus stays on the data-engineering core: mapping, ID normalization, idempotent updates, and logging.
+In a production environment, those concerns would be layered on top of this skeleton.

 ## Relevance for data engineering roles

-The project is meant to read like the minimal design and implementation for a real migration problem:
+The project is structured as a minimal design and implementation for a realistic migration workflow:

-- File- and row-level idempotency instead of “just rerun it and hope.”
+- Explicit file- and row-level idempotency, backed by a durable run log.
 - Clear separation between discovery, verification, and writing to the external system.
 - Logs structured so that auditors and downstream analysts can work with them without reverse-engineering the code.
-- A fake API that forces the uploader to handle latency, missing files, and failures, instead of assuming happy paths.
+- A fake API that forces the uploader to handle latency, missing files, and failures rather than assuming ideal conditions.

-It is not a toy coding challenge; it is a self-contained example of how a migration pipeline might be shaped before being dropped into a larger platform.
+It is intended as a self-contained example of how an attachment migration pipeline can be structured before being integrated into a larger data platform.